Keyboard shortcuts

 }

 A paired-bundle correlator joining AuctionOutcome[L1, S] to AuctionOutcome[L2, S'] is the most common in-agent utility.
-Compute it in-memory as in builder’s Shape 1, or rely on the gov’s intents confluence if one is commissioned.
+Compute it in-memory as in builder’s Shape 1, or rely on a referenced intents composite organism if one exists.

 Step 8 — read the aggregated result

-With a shared-ledger confluence, a single subscription surfaces refunds originating from any of the gov’s lattices.
+With a shared-ledger composite organism, a single subscription surfaces refunds originating from any of the coalition’s lattices.

 while let Some(entry) = refunds.next().await {